mantidproject/mantid/dev-docs/source/MVPDesign.rst

 .. code-block:: sh

-  python tools/MVP/template.py --name Example --language c++ --output-dir $PWD/..
+  python tools/MVP/template.py --name Example --language c++ --include-setup --output-dir $PWD/..

 This command will generate eight files including `ExampleModel.cpp`, `ExampleModel.h`, `ExampleView.cpp`, `ExampleView.h`, `ExamplePresenter.cpp` and `ExamplePresenter.h`.
-An additional file named `main.cpp` and a `CMakeLists.txt` will be generated.
+An additional file named `main.cpp` and a `CMakeLists.txt` will be generated if the ``--include-setup`` flag is provided to the script.
 These files can be used to build the widget as follows:

 .. code-block:: sh